woodser/monero-ts/docs/getting_started_guide/getting_started.md

 An offline Monero wallet generator is a simple program that generates and displays a new wallet address along with that address's associated view and spend keys and mnemonic seed phrase.
 Offline wallet generators do not need to communicate with a Monero network to accomplish this task. transfer XMR or track a wallet's balance or outputs.

-Monero-javascript provides a minimal, stripped-down implementation of its WebAssembly (Wasm) wallet called a keys-only wallet.
+Monero-javascript provides a minimal implementation of its WebAssembly (Wasm) wallet called a keys-only wallet.
 Keys-only wallets can not initiate transfers, report their balances, or perform any other tasks that require communication with a Monero network.
 The trade off for these limitations is a small file size - just under 1/5 that of a standard Wasm wallet.
 This makes it the ideal basis for an offline wallet generator.

 ## Essential code